SuveerKumar/Contacts-Managers-App/README.md

   Finally, if you would like to build this application on your own using Angular.JS and Bootstrap.CSS, feel free to do so.
 It would help you learn a lot in due course.

-  Thank you are taking the time to look at this application. :)
+  Thank you for taking the time to look at this application. :)